 - Blue

 The most common colors include the solid colors above and a unique combination of the colors above.
-Other colors not accepted by the breed standard are combinations sold by Silkie breeders like cuckoo and lavender.
-These are not recognized as pure breed Silkie.
+Other colors not accepted by the breed standard are combinations sold by Silkie breeders, like cuckoo and lavender.
+These are not recognized as pure-breed Silkie.
 Although beautiful, they are not allowed to enter a breeding competition.

 - Purpose: Ornamental / Bantam chickens

-- Average Weight: Hen 2 lbs; Rooster-2.5 lbs
+- Average Weight: Hen 2 lbs; Rooster 2.5 lbs

 - Egg Production: Small size – Brown color; avg.
 100 annually

-Healthy Properties of the Silkie Chicken
+Healthy Properties of the Silkie Chicken Breed

-For hundreds of years, eastern medicine has proclaimed that their meat has healing qualities.
+For hundreds of years, Eastern medicine has proclaimed that their meat has healing qualities.
 The meat is said to cure anemia, postpartum ailments, diabetes, and other major health problems.

 Nanchang University’s Ministry of Education has published a study that measures the amounts of a natural peptide called carnosine in silkies compared to those in White Plymouth Rock chickens.

 “Carnosine is said to slow aging by protecting the tissues of the brain, heart, and eyes.
-The study found that Silkies contain twice as much carnosine much like studies of other varieties of black meat chicks.“
+The study found that Silkies contain twice as much carnosine, much like studies of other varieties of black meat chicks.“

 FAQs About Silkies

-2. Are Silkies hard to care for?
+Are Silkie Chickens hard to care for?

 Silkies need the same level of care as other chicken breeds.
 Their unique feathering requires a little more attention to keep them looking their best.

-3. What is special about Silkie chickens?
+What is special about Silkie chickens?

-They are a popular choice for poultry shows because of their soft fur-like feathering and beautiful physical attributes.
+They are a popular choice for poultry shows because of their soft, fur-like feathering and beautiful physical attributes.
 Their fun personalities make them an all-around best in show!

-4. Do Silkies get picked on?
+Do Silkies get picked on by other chickens?

-They lay white eggs that are good to eat, they’re just smaller than larger breeds.
+They lay white eggs that are good to eat; they’re just smaller than larger breeds.
 They lay fewer eggs than other breeds, averaging only 2-3 a week.

+Silkies are known for their friendliness as a chicken breed.
 If raised with human interaction from hatching, Silkies enjoy being held and given affection.

 Silkies will generally live up to 8 years.

-10. What do you feed Silkies?
+What do you feed Silkie Chickens?

 Since Silkies are not productive egg layers, they don’t require the same amount of protein in their diet as other productive egg-laying breeds.
 They do need access to fresh greens and can eat the same feed as any other poultry.